 Places to Visit in Kells

-Near St. Columba's church visitors will also find a smaller oratory with a stone roof, centreknown as St. Colmcille's House.
+Near St. Columba's church visitors will also find a smaller oratory with a stone roof known as St. Colmcille's House.
 Dating from the 11th century, the small rectangular building is typical of a monastic church of the time.
 The oratory is not generally open to visitors, but access can be arranged (current details are found at the locked gate).

-The fifth high cross can be found near the old courthouse next to the N3 – the courthouse also doubled as a museum and vicenter until 2009, when funds ran out.
+The fifth high cross can be found near the old courthouse next to the N3 – the courthouse also doubled as a museum and visitor's center until 2009, when funds ran out.

 The famous Book of Kells is, however, kept at Trinity College Dublin – and the magnificent Kells Crozier can be found even further away, at the British Museum in London.

-Nearby you'll also find the “Paupers' Grave”, a cemetery where an unknown number of workhouse inmates and famine victims are interred and a special mass is celebrated annually.
+If you are interested in the history of the Great Famine, nearby you'll also find the “Paupers' Grave”, a cemetery where an unknown number of workhouse inmates and famine victims are buried and a special mass is celebrated annually.

-Kells has some movie connections - “The Butcher Boy” was partially shot at Headfort House and the Oscar-nominated animated movie “The Secret of Kells” was inspired by Kells' ecclesiastical history.
-And Dick Farrelly was a Kells man - he composed the music to “The Isle of Innisfree”, a hit for Bing Crosby and theme of “The Quiet Man”.
+Kells may not be as flashy as nearby Dublin but it still has some movie connections - “The Butcher Boy” was partially shot at Headfort House and the Oscar-nominated animated movie “The Secret of Kells” was inspired by Kells' ecclesiastical history.
+Finally, Dick Farrelly was born and raised in Kells - he composed the music to “The Isle of Innisfree”, a hit for Bing Crosby and theme of “The Quiet Man”.

-On the roads to the west, the Kells Road Races are held regurlarly - high-powered motorcycle racing on otherwise quiet country roads.
+On the roads to the west, the Kells Road Races are held regularly, where high-powered motorcycle races are held on otherwise quiet country roads.

-Don't miss the curious bronze sculpture doubling as a bench near the “SuperValu” on the N3 towards Virginia and Cavan... it is shaped in the form of an open book (The Book of Kells, maybe?)!
+Finally, don't miss the curious bronze sculpture doubling as a bench near the SuperValu supermarket on the N3 towards Virginia and Cavan.
+It is shaped in the form of an open book (The Book of Kells, maybe?)!